-Remember that answer to this question is not about summarizing your research.
-It is to talk about the area of primary focus of research.
-Most importantly, in order to demonstrate the viability of your research, it is essential to identify some of the key questions that it addresses.
+Remember that the answer to this question is not about summarizing your research.
+It involves talking about the area of primary focus of research.
+Most importantly, in order to demonstrate the viability of your research, it is essential to identify some of the key questions it addresses.

 4. Did the research process go as per your plan or were there any unexpected circumstances that you had to deal with?

-The purpose of this question is not only to see whether you can work as per your structured plan, but also to understand your readiness with backup plans that may arise during unforeseen situations.
+The purpose of this question is not only to see whether you can work as per your structured plan, but also to understand your readiness with backup plans in case of unforeseen situations.
 An ideal way to answer this is by clearly stating if the project went as per your predefined plan.
 Furthermore, be honest in mentioning if you were assisted by others in dealing with it, as it may lead to a new set of questioning from the examiners.

 5. After completion of your research, which part of the process did you enjoy the most and why?